 - Fostering long-term European cooperation in the PV R&D sector, by organizing workshops, training of researchers, and stimulating efficient use of infrastructure;

 - Accelerating the implementation of innovative technologies in the PV industry.
 It is the ambition of CHEETAH to develop technology and foster manufacturing capabilities in Crystalline Si and thin film PV so that Europe can regain and build up own manufacturing capacity in all the segments of the value chain in due time.

-On the 1st of January 2014 the European Integrated Research Project "CHEETAH" was launched.
-CHEETAH (FP7-Energy-2013- Grant no. 609788) is a combined collaborative project (CP) and coordination and support action (CSA) funded under the European Commission’s 7th FPWith a total budget of 13.2 M€ and an EU funding of 9.6 M€, the project was kicked off earlier this year in Amsterdam, on the 6th &7th of February, 2014 and will run until 31/12/2017 (4 years duration).
-CHEETAH will be coordinated by ECN Solar Energy from the Netherlands.
+CHEETAH (FP7-Energy-2013- Grant no. 609788) is a combined collaborative project (CP) and coordination and support action (CSA) funded under the European Commission’s 7th FPWith a total budget of 13.2 M€ and an EU funding of 9.6 M€, the project was kicked off in Amsterdam, on the 6th &7th of February, 2014.
+CHEETAH is coordinated by ECN Solar Energy from the Netherlands.